FundyPhytoPhys/ROS_bioinfo/ROSGenomicPatternsAcrossMarinePhytoplankton/R/ROSGenomicPatternsBySubstrateAcrossPhytoplankton.md

-Pennate and centric diatoms O~2~^•−^ have similar fractions of their genomes encoding O~2~^•−^ scavenging (p = 9.7×10^-1^) (Data not presented).
+Pennate and centric diatoms have similar fractions of their genomes encoding O~2~^•−^ scavenging (p = 9.7×10^-1^) (Data not presented).
-Our results support our hypothesis that differential diffusional exchange across diatoms of different shape does not influence the fraction of total gene content that encodes O~2~^•−^ scavenging enzymes, because O~2~^•−^ diffusion is blocked by the cell membrane irrespective of cell shape.
+Our results support our hypothesis that differential diffusional exchange across diatoms of different shape does not influence the fraction of total gene content that encodes O~2~^•−^ scavenging enzymes, because O~2~^•−^ diffusion is limited by the cell membrane irrespective of cell shape (Hypothesis \@ref(hyp:SupOx)).
-Given that the O~2~^•−^ is poorly diffusible across membranes, intracellularly produced O~2~^•−^ has to be scavenged to limit detrimental reactions of O~2~^•−^ [@bergaminiOxygenReactiveOxygen2004].
-As a result, cells universally maintain the genomic capacity to scavenge O~2~^•−^.
 Differences between genomic patterns of pennate and centric diatoms may arise when comparing metallo-forms of SOD, noting that @groussmanDiversityEvolutionaryHistory2015 found that pennate diatoms transcribe Cu/Zn-SOD but not Fe-SOD, whereas centric diatoms transcribe Fe-SOD more frequently than they transcribe Cu/Zn-SOD.

 ## Hydrogen Peroxide {.unnumbered}

+All prokaryotic (Figure \@ref(fig:ProkHyPeDotPlot)) and eukaryotic (Figure \@ref(fig:EukHyPeDotPlot)) phytoplankton, with the exception of a single transcriptome from the prasinophyte *Micromonas polaris*, have genes encoding H~2~O~2~ producing enzymes, as they all carry gene(s) encoding the ubiquitous enzyme Superoxide Dismutase.
+Genes encoding three oxidases producing H~2~O~2~ are also widely distributed across phytoplankton genomes.
+Genes for copropophyrinogen oxidase are found across all eukaryotic and prokaryotic phytoplankton, with the exception of one transcriptome.
+Genes encoding thiol oxidase and acyl CoA oxidase are found in nearly all eukaryotic phytoplankton, with the exception of three transcriptomes.
+Genes encoding L-aspartate oxidase are found in nearly all prokaryotes, and all green algae, but are nearly absent from other eukaryotic taxa.
+Sarcosine oxidase is not present in small diatoms and small green algae, but is present in nearly all dinoflagellates and haptophytes.
+(S)-2-hydroxy-acid oxidase is found in most eukaryotic phytoplankton, but rarely in dinoflagellates.

+All eukaryotic (Figure \@ref(fig:EukHyPeDotPlot)) and most prokaryotic phytoplankton (Figure \@ref(fig:ProkHyPeDotPlot)), have genes encoding H~2~O~2~ scavenging enzymes.
+Some strains of *Prochlorococcus* and *Synechococcus* have lost all genomic capacity to scavenge H~2~O~2~, and appear to rely on co-occuring hosts for H~2~O~2~ scavenging [@morrisDependenceCyanobacteriumProchlorococcus2011; @morrisBlackQueenHypothesis2012; @coeSurvivalProchlorococcusExtended2016].

+The absence from catalase from most analyzed cyanobacterial genomes supports @bernroitnerOccurrencePhylogenyStructure2009 who analyzed 44 different cyanobacterial genomes and found that only *Nostoc punctiforme* PCC73102 retained a full gene encoding catalase.
+In our analyses, only *Synechococcus elongatus* PCC11802 maintained a catalase encoding gene (Figure \@ref(fig:ProkHyPeDotPlot)).
+In the greens, catalase has been lost from the smaller prasinophytes but is maintained in the larger greens (Figure \@ref(fig:EukHyPeDotPlot)).
+The loss of catalase from smaller green algae may be evidence of the Black Queen Hypothesis in action [@morrisBlackQueenHypothesis2012], in that H~2~O~2~ can passively diffuse out of the smaller green algae but diffuses less out of larger green algae.
+Loss of function mutations in catalase encoding genes in small algae are therefore less deleterious than they would be to large green algae.
+Catalase, with a K~M~ of ~220 mM,  may be poorly retained because the cells maintain some genomic capacity to scavenge H~2~O~2~ using the enzymes ascorbate peroxidase, glutathione peroxidase and Cytochrome C peroxidase (Figure \@ref(fig:EukHyPeDotPlot)), with K~M~ in the low µM range [@bernroitnerOccurrencePhylogenyStructure2009].

+Our results support an earlier suggestion that increased genomic capacity for H~2~O~2~ scavenging in *Synechococcus* compared to *Prochlorococcus* is a result of the larger size in *Synechococcus* compared to *Prochlorococcus* [@morrisDependenceCyanobacteriumProchlorococcus2011] (Figure \@ref(fig:ProkHyPeDotPlot)).
+It is however important to note the vast differences between prokaryotic and eukaryotic phytoplankton, with most eukaryotic phytoplankton, irrespective of lineage, maintaining the genomic capacity to produce ascorbate peroxidase, glutathione peroxidase and Cytochrome C peroxidase (Figure \@ref(fig:EukHyPeDotPlot)).
+Peroxidases are often involved in pathways beyond simple ROS scavenging, including the Halliwell-Asada cycle for ascorbate peroxidase [@pandeyRedoxHomeostasisGene2015]. *Ostreococcus*, the smallest prasinophyte has a radius of 0.5 µm, comparable to that of the prokaryote *Synechococcus* (Table \@ref(tab:MetaData)), and would therefore share a similar short diffusion path length.
+Nevertheless *Ostreococcus*, in common with other eukaryotes, retains genomic capacities to produce ascorbate peroxidase, glutathione peroxidase and Cytochrome C peroxidase, which may thus reflect the cost of being eukaryotic (Figure \@ref(fig:EukHyPeDotPlot)).

 ### Influence of Cell Size on Gene Counts for Enzymes Metabolizing H~2~O~2~ {.unnumbered}